 - Any other applicable income documentation

-Tip: Make copies of all your documents and keep them in a separate, secure location as a backup.
-Keeping your paperwork on a computer (or better yet, the cloud) is a great idea, but you should always keep physical copies of your most important documents where you can easily access them.
+Tip: Keeping your paperwork on a computer (or better yet, the cloud) is a great idea, but you should always keep physical copies of your most important documents where you can easily access them.

 Modify Withholding Accordingly

 Consider whether your life circumstances have changed dramatically in the last year.
 For instance, if you got married, had a child, suffered a divorce, or had changing employment situations, you may need to update the amounts withheld from your paycheck.

 Another indicator that you may need to make modifications is whether you received a large refund last year or had to make a significant payment.

 If you had a large refund, you might want to consider having your employer take out less to provide you with more funds on each check and do the opposite if you had to make a large payment.